The Honors Graduation Application is only for undergraduate Honors students who have completed one of three possible Honors degree designations:

 - What to do your first semester at Wright State and basic information about your responsibilities as an Honors student.

-- This handy guide has information about Honors learning communities as well as other Honors courses available to first-year students.
+- These guides list Honors learning communities and other Honors courses available to first-year students.

 - To add an Honors learning community to your schedule, directly enter the CRN for the UH 1010 first on the Add or Drop Classes page.
 Then add the CRN to the linked Honors Core course.

 - Join the Student Honors Association (SHA) for their first meeting of the academic year and stay for the first Honors Mentoring Exchange event for helpful tips about surviving your first year at Wright State.

 - Review our Prezi presentation from Honors Orientation sessions on June 9 and June 15.